ngendah/fintech-labs/financial-assistant/README.md

 The web UI will be available at `http://localhost:3000`.

+> Notes:
+>
-> The assistant may need to download documents from the internet,
-> which can introduce delays depending on connection speed.
+> 1. The assistant needs to download the financial documents from the internet, which introduce delays depending on connection speed.
+> 2. Various factors affects an LLM's capabilities and the choice of model impacts both cost and the quality of results.
+>
 -----